opnfv/functest/docs/testing/developer/devguide/index.rst

         scenario: '(ocl)|(nosdn)|^(os-odl)((?!bgpvpn).)*$'

-How to write and check constaint regex?
+How to write and check constraint regex?
 =======================================

 Regex are standard regex.
 You can have a look at  `[11]`_